 Can Butternut Squash Go Bad?
-Hot To Tell If Butternut Squash Is Bad?
+How To Tell If Butternut Squash Is Bad?

 For cooked or cut butternuts, look for mold, “funny” smell, and changes in texture.
 If there are any white specks on the surface, or the quality isn’t good enough anymore, get rid of it.

 Of course, the longer you store the butternuts, the higher the chance they will go off.
-That brings up to the next topic, that is the shelf life of this winter squash.
+That brings us to the next topic, that is the storage time of this winter squash.

 How Long Does Butternut Squash Last?

-The second best option is storing it in the pantry, possibly slightly below room temperature.
-In such conditions, butternuts can last a month or two.
 Of course, the time the squash will stay alright depends on when it was harvested and how long it sat on the shelf, too.
-And if you’re buying veggies in the supermarket, you never know for sure about these.
-In other words, you probably should subscribe to the strategy of hoping for the best and planning for the worst.
-That means don’t try to get the longest possible shelf life but plan on eating the butternuts within a few weeks of buying.
+And if you’re buying veggies in the supermarket, you never know for sure.

-Speaking of shelf life, it also depends on how exactly you store the veggies, so let’s cover that.
+Speaking of shelf life, it also depends on how exactly you store the veggies.
+Let’s cover that.

 How To Store Butternut Squash?